Elon senior heads to NYC as finalist for PRWeek’s Outstanding Student of the Year award

 Strategic communications major Rachel Hobbs ’18 was one of two finalists for the national award, which was presented at the 2018 PRWeek Awards Dinner and Presentation on March 15.

 While Elon University senior Rachel Hobbs – a Pittsburgh native – has never actually visited Delaware, her campaign to increase the state’s tourism among millennials has nevertheless earned her national recognition.

-The strategic communications major was recently named one of two national finalists for PRWeek’s Outstanding Student of the Year award competition, which attracts undergraduate students studying public relations from across the country.
+The strategic communications major was named one of two national finalists for PRWeek’s Outstanding Student of the Year award competition, which attracts undergraduate students studying public relations from across the country.
 Hobbs’ recent honor comes on the heels of her top-five finish in the PR trade magazine’s 2017 contest.

 Overall, Elon students have had a remarkable run in the PRWeek student competition, with four top-five finishers in the past three years.
 In fact, Elon students accounted for two of the top five finalists in this year’s contest, with Kelly Valerio ’20, a strategic communications and business management double major, also earning a nomination.
 The other three 2018 nominees hail from Alabama, Maryland and Southern California, respectively.